Women sue Netflix over ‘Our Father’ documentary revealing their secret

-INDIANAPOLIS (WXIN) — Two women who were among the nearly 100 children fathered without consent by a former Indianapolis fertility doctor are suing the makers of the Netflix documentary “Our Father.”
-They say the film revealed their secrets to millions of viewers without their permission.
+INDIANAPOLIS — Two women who were among the nearly 100 children fathered without consent by a former Indianapolis fertility doctor are suing the makers of the Netflix documentary “Our Father.”
+They say the film revealed their secrets to millions of viewers without their permission, WXIN reports.

 According to the complaint, the unidentified plaintiffs are two of the many secret children fathered by Dr. Donald Cline, the former fertility doctor who used his own sperm to impregnate Indiana women while lying to them about the source of the donor.
 The lies of Dr. Cline, brought to light by a WXIN investigation, became more wildly known after the release of “Our Father” on Netflix on May 11.